DECHIVE

 It hasn't been confirmed yet whether my project has the same questions.

 Published workflows are useful.
-Someone has organized, structured, and shared problems they repeatedly encountered.
-You can reference them, and sometimes you can even adopt them as-is.
+Someone has organized, structured, and shared problems they've encountered repeatedly.
+You can reference them, and sometimes even use them as-is.

 But that structure comes from that person's context.
-It reflects what kind of projects they work on, what problems they got stuck on, and what pace they work at.
+It contains what kinds of projects they work on, what problems they got stuck on, and what pace they work at.

 There's no guarantee that my project has the same questions.

-Borrowing a workflow itself isn't bad.
-But there's something you should ask first.
+Borrowing a flow itself isn't bad.
+But there's something you need to ask first.
 Does this structure fit the problem I'm trying to solve?
-If that question is missing, you end up forcing your project to fit within someone else's workflow.
+If that question is missing, you end up fitting your project into someone else's flow.

 You can ask AI like this:

-"Tell me startup ideas worth doing as a solo entrepreneur."
+"Tell me startup ideas worth doing as a solopreneur."

-"Set up my project to fit this workflow."
+"Set up my project according to this workflow."

 These questions are fast.
 Answers come quickly.

-But a quick answer doesn't become your direction.
-The item AI suggests might seem plausible to someone.
-But whether it's a problem you can stick with for a long time is still unknown.
-That's because the starting point is an answer from AI, not from your own thinking.
+But a fast answer doesn't automatically become your direction.
+The items AI suggests might seem plausible to someone.
+But whether it's a problem you can stick with for a long time remains unknown.
+That's because the starting point is AI's answer, not your thinking.

-"I think I can solve this in this way."
+"I think I can solve it this way."

 "Where are the gaps in this thinking?"